CyVerse-Ansible/ansible-rabbitmq-vhost/README.md

 Example Playbook
 ----------------

 Here's an example playbook that configures a vhost `/prod/data-store` with three users, an exchange, and two queues.
-The two queues are bound to the exchange.
+The exchange has two queues bound to it.

 ```yaml
 - hosts: amqp_brokers